Ranjhana-05/Bank-Management-System/README.md

-# Core Java Banking System
+# Core Java Bank Management System

 ## Overview
 This project is a console-based Banking Management System developed using Core Java.